xunker/ec2_address/README.md

 # ec2_address

-`ec2_address` is a command line tool made to quickly get the IP address of an Amazon AWS EC2 instance by name.
-I can also automate SSH'ing to them, too.
+`ec2_address` is a command line tool for quickly getting the IP address of an Amazon AWS EC2 instance by name.

-It will search _all_your_available_regions_ for instances that match a name, and can return public and private IPs or hostnames.
+It will search _all your available regions_ for instances that match a name, and can return public and private IPs or hostnames.

 It can also automatically build an `ssh` command based in the instance name.
-If you have a `.pem` file that matches the instance `KeyName`, the ssh will be told to use it automatically.
+If you have a `.pem` file that matches the instance `KeyName`, ssh will be told to use it automatically.

 Examples: